Monodromy of Rank 2 Parabolic Hitchin Systems: Parabolic BNR Correspondence and Higgs -Bundles

 Any parabolic Higgs bundle can be viewed as a Higgs $V$-bundle; thus in this article we shall be using the two terms interchangeably.

-Line $V$-bundles over $M_\eta$ can be described by the $V$-Picard group $\text{Pic}_V(M_\eta)$ (see \cite{FuSt}).
-Moreover, constructing a one-to-one correspondence in the parabolic case is equivalent to finding a subvariety of the $V$-Picard group $\text{Pic}_V(M_\eta)$ such that there is a one-to-one correspondence between the points (line $V$-bundles) in the subvariety and the Higgs $V$-bundles over $M$.
-Note that we have the following exact sequence for $V$-Picard group
+The $V$-Picard group $\text{Pic}_V(M_\eta)$ is defined as the group of isomorphism classes of line $V$-bundles; line $V$-bundles with faithful isotropy representations correspond to Seifert fibrations when the corresponding circle bundles are taken (see \cite{FuSt}).
+Constructing a one-to-one correspondence in the parabolic case is equivalent to finding a subvariety of the $V$-Picard group $\text{Pic}_V(M_\eta)$ such that there is a one-to-one correspondence between the points (line $V$-bundles) in the subvariety and the Higgs $V$-bundles over $M$.